kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 inform the runtime which cgroup driver to use.
 This could be achieved e.g. without any changes to the CRI API by the CRI implementation guessing the cgroup driver based on the path of the CgroupParent of the pod, passed down in the RunPodSandboxRequest.
-However, SIG-Node has decided that the CRI implementation should begin to be the source of truth for low-level choices like this, and thus this approach was chosen.
+However, SIG Node has decided that the CRI implementation should begin to be the source of truth for low-level choices like this, and thus this approach was chosen.